gruntjs/grunt-contrib-connect/README.md

 ```

 #### Multiple Servers
 You can specify multiple servers to be run alone or simultaneously by creating a target for each server.
 In this example, running either `grunt connect:site1` or `grunt connect:site2` will  start the appropriate web server, but running `grunt connect` will run _both_.
-Note that any server that specifies the [keepalive](#keepalive) option will prevent _any_ tasks from running after it, even other servers.
+Note that any server for which the [keepalive](#keepalive) option is specified will prevent _any_ task or target from running after it.

 ```javascript
 // Project configuration.